S572396/ml-07-sruiz/REGRESSION_PROJECT.md

 Review one other GitHub repository and provide feedback on:

 1. Clarity & Organization (Is the notebook structured and easy to follow?)
-1. Feature Selection & Justification (Do the chosen features make sense?)
+1. Feature Selection & Justification (Do the chosen features make sense for the task and target?)
-1. Model Performance & Comparisons (Is the evaluation well explained?)
+1. Model Performance & Comparisons (Are the results and comparisons clearly explained?)
 1. Reflection Quality (Are insights well thought out?)

 Submission: Submit a short peer review document in your own repository titled peer_review.md.